Small mining companies shun London market after IPO flops

 Six small miners have listed in London this year, up from two last year, but four of those are now trading below their offer price despite a rally in metals, led by a 27 percent jump in copper and aluminum prices and a 10 percent rise for gold.

-London hosts the world’s biggest mining companies, including Rio Tinto and BHP Billiton, but the poor performance of newly listed miners and other small miners trading in London is pushing some to change their plans.
+London hosts the world’s biggest mining companies, including Rio Tinto (RIO.L) (RIO.AX) and BHP Billiton (BLT.L) (BHP.AX), but the poor performance of newly listed miners and other small miners trading in London is pushing some to change their plans.

-Metal development company Phoenix Global Mining, which listed in London at the end of June, will also consider North American listings at a future date, its CEO Dennis Thomas said.
+Metal development company Phoenix Global Mining (PGMH.L), which listed in London at the end of June, will also consider North American listings at a future date, its CEO Dennis Thomas said.

 Toro Gold, which operates in Africa, started preparing for a London listing with the help of Bank of Montreal (BMO) and corporate advisor Numis Securities earlier this year but has shelved its plans, sources said.